timwuthenow/ibamoe-enablement/docs/guided_exercises/order_management/try-order-management-app.md

 # Conclusion

-Congratulations, you successfully concluded a Hello World in Red Hat Process Automation Manager.
+Congratulations, you successfully concluded a Hello World in {{ product.name }}.

 In this guide, we installed Red Hat PAM, imported a project directly from GitHub, checked out the a process definition modeled and an automation decision.